 Known cost factors, reliable data.

 High volume critical infrastructure monitoring applications will drive volume production and provide a low cost source of components.
-IEEE 802.11, 802.15.1, 802.15.4 are examples of the industry’s ability to create low cost radios.
+IEEE 802.11, IEEE 802.15.1, and IEEE 802.15.4 are examples of the industry’s ability to create low cost radios.

 Reasonable cost for performance.

-Based on test results, prototype, and production solutions, the estimates meet expected size, cost, and power requirements.
-The cost and performance of single chip radios such as 802.15.4 is well understood, and this amendment is expected to have a similar complexity.
+Based on test results, prototype, and production solutions meet expected size, cost, and power requirements.
+The cost and performance of single chip radios such as IEEE 802.15.4 is well understood, and this amendment is expected to have a similar complexity.

 c) Consideration of installation costs.